meltaierorg/backstageapp/README.md

 ---

 In this dialog box, notice how the *catalogFilter* option is set for the *owner* parameter to provide lookup functionality.
-This allows the End-User to delegate permissions for the new Repo to a Github Team.
+This allows the End-User to delgate permissions for the new Repo to a Github Team.
 In the later sections you will see how we are then passing this parameter value to set the provided Github Team as Repo Collaborators.

  <p align="center">
   <img src="images\paramGroup1.png" />